 Please join me and take a moment to meditate on one deceased woman's sarcophagus — we'll call her Junia — and consider what she may have wished share with us from beyond the grave.

-Junia is shown with a codex, a speech gesture, and surrounded by biblical figures.
+Junia is shown with a codex and is making a speech gesture and surrounded by biblical figures.
 On the viewer's left, God the Father speaks with Cain and Abel followed by Christ shown with Adam and Eve.
-On the right we find the healing of the paralytic, the healing of the man born blind, the miracle at Cana, and the raising of Lazarus.
+On the right, we find the healing of the paralytic, the healing of the man born blind, the miracle at Cana, and the raising of Lazarus.

 In the last vignette, Lazarus' sister Mary is shown upright at Jesus' feet, with her face looking outward rather than prone as it more commonly appears in Lazarus reliefs.
 This may be an embedded portrait of Junia herself.

 Ancient funerary art is performative in nature and is meant to draw the viewer in as a participant.
-As they mourned her, Junia wished her loved ones to enter into a liminal space and experience Christ's power over death.
+As her loved ones mourned her, Junia wished them to enter into a liminal space and experience Christ's power over death.
 He is depicted as reversing the effects of the fall from paradise by healing the blind and lame, providing an abundance of wine in the new reign of God, and raising Lazarus (and Junia) from the dead.

 Junia's mourners commune not only with the departed Junia, but also with Christ who heals and raises up through the meaning evoked and "performed" by the art on her sarcophagus.